davidson16807/sublime_contextual_move/README.md

  * Toggle Ctrl+[ to fold/unfold text.

-Other keys will modify their behavior after being pressed:

- * Press Ctrl+U and they'll soft undo or soft redo.
-This does not effect the existing Ctrl+U behavior.
+Other keys will modify move behavior after being pressed.
+After pressing Ctrl+U, subsequent presses to Ctrl+IK will soft undo or soft redo.
+This does not change the existing Ctrl+U behavior.

- * Press Ctrl+Enter and they'll move to the beginning/end of the line or document.
-Subsequent keypresses to Ctrl+IJKL will return them to their default behavior.

 ## FAQ